The 3Rs (Reduce, Reuse, Recycle)

 Targets and Processes Surpassing Legal Requirements for Industrial Waste

-In response to Keidanren’s (Japan Business Federation) call for the development of a recycling-oriented society, petroleum companies have been working on waste reduction and recycling at their refineries.
+In response to Keidanren’s (Japan Business Federation) call for the development of a recycling-oriented society, oil companies have been working on waste reduction and recycling at their refineries.
 The target for the petroleum industry in Keidanren’s Voluntary Action Plan for Establishing a Sound Material-Cycle Society is to maintain a waste-to-landfill ratio of 1% or less in fiscal 2025.
-ENEOS is striving to reduce the waste-to-landfill ratio by setting a target to maintain “zero emission plus” (waste-to-landfill ratio of less than 0.3%), which is more rigorous than the Keidanren target.
+ENEOS is striving to reduce the waste-to-landfill ratio by setting a target for its refineries to maintain “zero emission plus” (waste-to-landfill ratio of less than 0.3%), which is more rigorous than the Keidanren target.

 Responsible Management of Waste